jollyrogercoin/percy/AzuraFailure.md

-most of the DJ script failed. after testing, hermes showed 6 out of 7 dependecy failures on installation. hermes then provided 6 individual prompts for making sure each dependency is installed before context filled.
+most of the DJ script failed. after testing, hermes showed 6 out of 7 dependecy failures on installation. hermes then provided 6 individual prompts for making sure each dependency is installed before context filled. /reset or /new context after each prompt.